 A holiday from a pedestrian ramp parking ticket

 One small step for man, one giant leap for the NYC driving public.
-There is relief from a NYC parking ticket for parking in front of a pedestrian ramp.
-A change in the NYC Traffic Rules, which went into effect on December 26, 2008, makes it clear that:
+There is relief from a pedestrian ramp parking ticket.
+A change in the NYC Traffic Rules, that went into effect on December 26, 2008, makes it clear that: